strimzi/proposals/009-strimzi-ui.md

 At a high level, I would propose a UI implemented as follows:

-- It would be a Javascript based UI (using [Babel](https://babeljs.io/) to provide latest ECMAScript capabilities in a cross browser compatible manner), using the [React](https://reactjs.org/) framework
+- It would be a TypeScript based UI (using [Babel](https://babeljs.io/) to provide latest ECMAScript capabilities in a cross browser compatible manner), using the [React](https://reactjs.org/) framework
 - That the last 2 major versions of the following browsers are supported (via Babel transpiling/polyfilling):
   - Google Chrome
   - Microsoft Edge